google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/edit-dom.markdown

 layout: article
 title: "Edit the DOM"
 seotitle: "Edit the DOM in the Chrome DevTools Elements panel."
-description: "The DOM tree represents the page structure.
-Each DOM node is a page element.
-View and modify page elements and attributes in the Elements panel.
-Watch for changes to the DOM using DOM breakpoints."
+description: "The DOM defines your page structure.
+Each DOM node is a page element, for example, a header node, paragraph node.
+View and modify your page structure in the Elements panel."
-introduction: "The DOM tree represents the page structure.
-Each DOM node is a page element.
-View and modify page elements and attributes in the Elements panel.
-Watch for changes to the DOM using DOM breakpoints."
+introduction: "The DOM defines your page structure.
+Each DOM node is a page element, for example, a header node, paragraph node.
+View and modify your page structure in the Elements panel."
 article:
   written_on: 2015-04-30
   updated_on: 2015-04-30